 => ["b", "c"]

-from?
-Use the method
+Where is from from?
+Use the method method!

 ['a', 'b', 'c'].method(:from)